+Budget: \$50,498

-Budget: \$43,859 Funding Source: FHWA MPO Planning Funds, \$30,756 ODOT Match for FHWA-PL funds, \$3,520 FTA 5303 Metropolitan Planning Funds, \$8,599 In-Kind Match, \$984 Description: The MRMPO adopted the 2015 - 2040 RTP on March 17, 2016 to conform to federal transportation planning requirements as set forth in The FAST Act, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
+ODOT Match for FHWA-PL funds, \$4,235 FTA 5303 Metropolitan Planning Funds, \$9,262 to federal transportation planning requirements as set forth in The FAST Act, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
 Additionally, MRMPO will continue participating in committees, conducting research and other work to be ready to comply with anticipated state and/or federal requirements for long-range performance measures and greenhouse gas emission reductions.
 More details pertaining to public participation efforts in the next RTP update, safety planning and transit needs are discussed in the relevant subtasks below.

-Objective: To complete the work necessary to maintain the 2015-2040 RTP that meets both federal and state transportation planning requirements under The FAST Act and the 3C Planning process and planning factors.
+Description: The MRMPO adopted the 2015 - 2040 RTP on March 17, 2016 to conform both federal and state transportation planning requirements under The FAST